Political Realism in International Relations

 Values that idealists view as good for all, such as peace, social justice, prosperity, and international order, are regarded by Carr as mere status quo notions.
 The powers that are satisfied with the status quo regard the arrangement in place as just and therefore preach peace.
 They try to rally everyone around their idea of what is good.
 “Just as the ruling class in a community prays for domestic peace, which guarantees its own security and predominance, … so international peace becomes a special vested interest of predominant powers” (76).
 On the other hand, the unsatisfied powers consider the same arrangement as unjust, and so prepare for war.
 Hence, the way to obtain peace, if it cannot be simply enforced, is to satisfy the unsatisfied powers.
 “Those who profit most by [international] order can in the longer run only hope to maintain it by making sufficient concessions to make it tolerable to those who profit by it least” (152).
 The logical conclusion to be drawn by the reader of Carr’s book is the policy of appeasement.

 Carr was a sophisticated thinker.
 He recognized himself that the logic of “pure realism can offer nothing but a naked struggle for power which makes any kind of international society impossible” (87).
 Although he demolishes what he calls “the current utopia” of idealism, he at the same time attempts to build “a new utopia,” a realist world order (ibid.).
-Thus, he acknowledges that human beings need certain fundamental, universally acknowledged norms and values, and contradicts his own argument by which he tries to deny universality to any norms or values.
-To make further objections, the fact that the language of universal moral values can be misused in politics for the benefit of one party or another, and that such values can only be imperfectly implemented in political institutions, does not mean that such values do not exist.
+Thus, he acknowledges that human beings need certain fundamental principles or beliefs that are shared across different cultures, and contradicts his own earlier argument by which he tries to deny universality to any norms or values.
+To make further objections to his position, the fact, as he claims, that the language of universal values can be misused in politics for the benefit of one party or another, and that such values can only be imperfectly implemented in political institutions, does not mean that such values do not exist.
 There is a deep yearning in many human beings, both privileged and unprivileged, for peace, order, prosperity, and justice.
 The legitimacy of idealism consists in the constant attempt to reflect upon and uphold these values.
 Idealists fail if in their attempt they do not pay enough attention to the reality of power.
-On the other hand, in the world of pure realism, in which all values are made relative to interests, life turns into nothing more than a power game and is unbearable.
+On the other hand, in the world of “pure realism,” in which all values are made relative to interests, life turns into nothing more than a power game and is unbearable.